apostrophecms/docs/docs/major-changes.md

 ### `apiRoutes` and `extendApiRoutes`

-The `apiRoutes` section allows Express routes to be written as simple async functions that return a value, which is sent for you as JSON.
-You can send HTTP errors by throwing exceptions.
-This produces less buggy, more reliable code.
+The `apiRoutes` section allows Express routes to be written as simple async functions that return a value.

+If the value is an object or array, it is sent as JSON, otherwise it is sent as-is which is useful for HTML fragments.
+This pattern produces less buggy, more reliable code.

 Just like with methods, you can extend a route you inherited with `extendApiRoutes`.

 ### `renderRoutes` and `extendRenderRoutes`

 Like `apiRoutes`, but the returned object is passed to a Nunjucks template of the same name in your module, and the resulting markup is sent to the browser.
 This is great for HTML fragments, but also check out the new [async-components](async-components.md) feature which is more SEO-friendly.

-### `htmlRoutes` and `extendHtmlRoutes`

-If you like the idea of `renderRoutes` but don't want to render a Nunjucks template, you can return your own HTML string with these.

 ### `restApiRoutes` and `extendRestApiRoutes`

 Handy for those creating new RESTful APIs.
-Allows you to declare `getAll`, `getOne`, `post`, `delete` and `patch` routes in an intuitive way.
+Allows you to declare `GET` (for all), `GET` (for one), `POST`, `PUT`, `PATCH` and `DELETE`f routes in an intuitive way.
 These return a value or throw an exception just like `apiRoutes`.
 However, note that pieces and pages automatically have REST APIs in 3.x.

 ### `routes`